 Under current law, the “early retirement” age of 62 is when you can begin collecting Social Security benefits.
 However, I strongly advise you to wait for “full retirement” age, if possible.
 If you start your retirement benefits at age 62, your monthly benefit amount is reduced by about 30%.

 Your full retirement age is determined by the Social Security Administration based on when you were born.
 For example: If your year of birth is 1943-1954, your full retirement age is 66.

 Experts estimate that benefits drop roughly 7% across the board for each year that the full retirement age is increased.
 Current proposals for raising the age brackets are all over the map.
 Another proposal under discussion is to terminate or drastically reduce cost-of-living adjustments.

 To be sure, these GOP-led proposals would face a rocky reception in the Democratically controlled House of Representatives.
 But those who wish to slash Social Security benefits are persistent and they won’t quit trying.

-According to its latest annual survey, released in April, the Transamerica Center for Retirement Studies found that 77% of respondents agree with the statement: “I am concerned that when I am ready to retire, Social Security will not be there for me,” including Generation X (84%), Millennials (80%), and Baby Boomers (65%).
+According to its latest annual survey, the Transamerica Center for Retirement Studies found that 77% of respondents agree with the statement: “I am concerned that when I am ready to retire, Social Security will not be there for me,” including Generation X (84%), Millennials (80%), and Baby Boomers (65%).